CutbackTG/pastimez/README.md

 - The interface is accessible and easy to use for older users.

+**3. Returning Visitor**

+User story 4 - Alex, 28, Board game enthusiast

+* As a returning user who has already joined a local group, I wanted to check the platform regularly for new clubs and upcoming meetups, so that I can keep expanding my social circle and try new hobbies.

+**Acceptance Criteria**

+- The homepage highlights new or recently added clubs.

+- The user can save interests or categories for faster future searches.

+- There's an option to subscribe to notifications or updates for new clubs.

+- The search experience remains quick and intuitive with updated listings.

 Please visit section [Testing User stories from User Experience (UX)] for targeted testing to match these user defined requirements.

 # Design